Collision Geometry

 SDF

 SDF colliders are created by generating a signed distance field.
-You can customize the following options to balance quality and performance:
+You can customize the following settings to balance quality and performance:

-. - Subgrid Size - The number of cells in a sparse subgrid block.
-Use
+- Subgrid Size: The number of cells in a sparse subgrid block.
+The range of possible values is [0, 20].
+Use the value 0 for a dense grid.

-bits. - Thickness - The thickness controls the size of the band that gets created around the mesh surface.
+- Thickness: The thickness controls the size of the band that gets created around the mesh surface.
 Every subgrid block that overlaps the band is kept, ensuring high resolution around the mesh surface.
-A lower value results in less subgrid blocks being created and reduces memory consumption.
+Lowering the value results in less subgrid blocks being created and reduces memory consumption.

 SDF colliders consist of a point cloud and a triangle mesh.
 They are more computationally expensive than multi-convex colliders, but are much more suitable if you require accurate collision geometry.
-For example, detecting precise collisions between the threads of a nut and bolt are not possible with multi-convex colliders, or certain types of cam/screw mechanisms, which behave much better with SDF compared to multi-convex.
+For example, detecting precise collisions between the threads of a nut and bolt are not possible with multi-convex colliders, or certain types of cam/screw mechanisms.
+Simulating these types of shapes behave way better with SDF compared to multi-convex.

 Non-convex

-Non-convex colliders are created by generating a triangle mesh.
+Non-convex colliders are created by generating a flat triangle mesh.
 The algorithm optimizes for edge length uniformity.
-You can customize the following options to balance quality and performance:
+You can customize the following settings to balance quality and performance:

-- Target Triangle Count - The target number of triangles to generate for the nonconvex triangle mesh.
+- Target Triangle Count: The target number of triangles for the nonconvex mesh.

 Non-convex colliders can be set directly in the main application, however they will use the graphics triangle mesh for the collision geometry.
 The tool can be used to improve contact dynamics by generating more uniformly lengthed triangles and improve runtime performance by generating a triangle mesh with less triangles.
-Non-convex colliders can only be attached to kinematic rigid bodies.
+However, please note that non-convex colliders can only be attached to kinematic rigid bodies.

 Toolbar

-- Edit - Display the menu options for generating a custom collider.
+- Edit: Show the menu options for generating a custom collider.

-- Collider - Toggle to render the collider mesh.
+- Collider: Toggle to render the collider mesh instead of the graphics mesh.

-- Wireframe - Toggle to render the mesh wireframe.
+- Wireframe: Toggle to render the graphics mesh wireframe.

-- Replace Mesh - The source mesh will be destroyed and replaced with the nonconvex mesh.
-It is sometimes useful to re-mesh before generating an SDF collider.
-Doing so may result in improved contact dynamics and runtime performance.
+- Replace Mesh: The source graphics mesh will be destroyed and replaced with the nonconvex mesh.
+It is sometimes useful to re-mesh before generating a SDF collider.
+Doing so may result in improved contact dynamics and improved runtime performance in the main application.

 View Cube